marialma/TidyTuesday/StarWars/README.md

 * People who say Greedo shot first and people who say Han shot first have very similar orderings for how much they liked each movie.
 * People who don't understand the question seem to rank episodes 1-3 higher.
+* Violin plots combined with facet_grid aren't a fantastic way to display this data.
+It makes it look like there are many more people who liked eps 1-3 than the full dataset shows.

 So, I thought it might be an age thing.